chrishoina/ords-flask-livelab-2024/2-get-started/get-started.md

 ## Task 2: Database Actions, Part I

-1. You <mark>have<mark> been provided two additional URLs.
+1. You <mark>have</mark> been provided two additional URLs.
 One for accessing Database Actions, and another one for accessing a Jupyter lab.
 First, navigate to Database Actions using the provided URL.

 2. A new `MOVIE` user has been created for you.
 Its schema has already been REST-enabled, meaning you will be able to Sign in to Database Actions.
 To Sign in, click the <button type="button" style="pointer-events: none;">Go</button> button under the SQL Developer Web card.